All Episodes

 It could be a phase, exactly.

-And and maybe at that point they need loving parents, maybe they don't like what they're dealing with, however, um, that are are gonna be there for them, love them unconditionally, but also make sure that they help the child get to the bottom of it.
+Maybe they don't like what they're dealing with, however, that are going to be there for them, love them unconditionally, but also make sure that they help the child get to the bottom of it.

-Well, I think I think we're in agreement with that.
+Well, I think we're in agreement with that.

 We want to pass as the gender that's in our head.